dustinlacewell/spidersilk/README.md

 In this example, after the imports, we begin by initializing a `spiderweb.Httpd` instance.
 It has a few named arguments, like what port to host on.
-The `default` parameter specifies the hostname of the Domain resource that should be served if the requet does not match any other hostname.
+The `default` parameter specifies the hostname of the Domain resource that should be served if the request does not match any other hostname.
 Then, we specify a list of initialized `spidersilk.Domain` objects each of which declares what virtual-host the corresponding resource should be hosted under.